What Is Frontotemporal Dementia?

 The most common signs and symptoms of frontotemporal dementia are extreme changes in behavior and personality.

-In the early stages of FTD, people typically have one type of symptom.
-As the disease progresses, more types of symptoms will appear as more parts of the brain are affected.
+In the early stages of FTD, individuals typically exhibit a single type of symptom.
+As the disease progresses, additional symptoms will appear as more brain regions are affected.

 It’s important to know that these behaviors are caused by physical damage inside the brain and aren’t things the person can control or contain.